tpow4/BalanceBoi/README.md

-Successor to BudgetBoi, this is a Jetpack Compose iteration of a similar idea.
+Successor to BudgetBoi with Jetpack Compose implementation